Mathics3/mathics-development-guide/docs/extending/code-overview/boxes-forms-and-formats.rst

 we have the ability to move large collections of items around by simply positioning the enclosing box.

-As with S-Expressions, Boxes can be sequenced and nested.
+As with M-Expressions, Boxes can be sequenced and nested.

 Within a box, once it is given its initial parameters such as the dimensions or style attributes, the layout is largely independent of